Errors

 |---|---|---|

-UNAUTHENTICATED | Missing or invalid accrupay-api-secret header | Verify the API secret is set correctly and is not expired |
+UNAUTHORIZED | Missing or invalid accrupay-api-secret header | Verify the API secret is set correctly and is not expired |

 FORBIDDEN | Valid credentials but insufficient permissions for the requested resource | Check that the API key belongs to the correct merchant account and has access to the requested operation |

-VALIDATION_ERROR | Required field is missing, a value is out of range, or a field fails format validation | Check the message field for field-level detail; fix the input and retry |
+GRAPHQL_VALIDATION_FAILED | A required argument is missing, or a value is out of range / fails format validation | Check the message field for field-level detail; fix the input and retry |

 INTERNAL_SERVER_ERROR | Unexpected server-side failure | Retry with exponential backoff; if the issue persists, contact AccruPay support with the full error response |